An Introvert Living In An Extroverted World.

 In offices, less work is actually accomplished because of the social aspect.
 This is a nightmare for introverts like me.
 Having to be "on" all day, being polite and engaging, at the end of the day all you can do is just fall asleep.

-But introverts can potentially get even less done because they are being forced to take in so much external energy and potentially feeling everyone else's emotions.
+But introverts can potentially get even less done because they are being forced to take in so much external energy and potentially feel everyone else's emotions.
 So it can often look like they're less productive, less capable, and a poor worker.
 But this is not the case.

 I know for me when I am given the space to work on things without having to be around or dealing with people I can take my time to think through things and get work done much faster and to a better standard.